seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > Nibbānogadhañhi, Rādha, brahmacariyaṁ vussati, nibbānaparāyanaṁ
 > nibbānapariyosānaṁ.*
 >
-> "*Rādha*, you have gone beyond the scope of your questions, you are unable to
+> "Rādha, you have gone beyond the scope of your questions, you are unable to
 > grasp the limit of your questions.
-For, *Rādha*, the holy life is merged in
+For, Rādha, the holy life is merged in
 > Nibbāna, its consummation is Nibbāna, its culmination is Nibbāna."

 This shows that the holy life gets merged in Nibbāna, just as rivers get merged in the sea.
 In other words, where the holy life is lived out to the full, Nibbāna is right there.
-That is why Venerable *Nanda*, who earnestly took up the holy life encouraged by the Buddha's promise of heavenly nymphs, attained *arahanthood* almost in spite of himself.
+That is why Venerable Nanda, who earnestly took up the holy life encouraged by the Buddha's promise of heavenly nymphs, attained *arahanthood* almost in spite of himself.
 At last he approached the Buddha and begged to relieve him of the onus of his promise.
 This shows that when one